gilmae/DavidEdgar/resume.markdown

 0430915492

 ## Professional Summary
-Experienced and skilled technical leader and people manager, brings a
+Proven and skilled technical leader and people manager.
+Brings a range of knowledge and experience drawn from 17 years working in the industry.
+Has a talent for design and delivery of projects, as well as process and thought leadership.

 ## Core Skills
 * Hands on experience in a variety of programming languages, including C#, Ruby, PHP, Go, Javascript.